-Whether the attributive adjectives are necessary to the whole meaning of the sentence or not, they can be categorized into two groups:
+Based on whether attributive adjectives are necessary to the overall meaning of the sentence or not, they can be categorized into two groups:

 Restrictive and Non-restrictive Adjectives

-She was an irresponsible woman, who would not do a
+She was an irresponsible woman who always avoids

-Here 'difficult' is restrictive: it tells which tasks she avoids, distinguishing these from the easy ones.
+Here, 'difficult' is restrictive: it tells which tasks she avoids, distinguishing them from the easy ones.

 Her task was filing the documents signed by her predecessor, and she performed this